Chapter 23

 Yvette put a hand on my arm and gently squeezed, forgiving, understanding.

 With an effort, I turned my attention to the time viewer’s screen.
 “Let’s get on with it then.”
 But I was immediately distracted.
-On the screen: a bright star-lit sky, Scorpio arching on high.
-Not a cloud in sight – it confused me no end.
+On the screen, above the paddock, was a bright star-lit sky, Scorpio arching on high.
+Not a cloud in sight—it confused me no end.
 “There’s no storm there?”

 “I don’t believe there needs to be a storm there,” said Wilbur, patient as ever, “only here.
 In our attempt today, the storm at Ernest’s location provided the energy to transport him back, but the absence of a storm here left you stranded.
 The storm raging here and now should send you back.
 Are you ready?”